Camp Policies.

 AS A PARENT/GUARDIAN, I UNDERSTAND:

-To ensure that all chanichimot (campers/participants) experience at Camp Shomria/the Ken is positive, and to help ensure the safety and security of all participants, the Chanichol (Camper/Participant) and their Parents/Guardians hereby acknowledge and agree to this code of conduct:
+To ensure that all campers’ experience at Camp Shomria is positive, and to help ensure the safety and security of all participants, the Camper and their Parents/Guardians hereby acknowledge and agree to this code of conduct:

-- Recognize I am a part of the Hashomer Hatzair - Camp Shomria community.
+- Recognize I am a part of the Camp Shomria community.
 I will respect the environment, peers, staff and practices and customs that are part of the program.
+I will take responsibility for your own words and actions.

-- Cooperate with Hadracha and camp staff and follow their instructions.
+- Cooperate with all camp staff and follow their instructions.
 This includes rules and regulations put forth by any staff member, as well as the restrictions and guidelines surrounding staying safe during the COVID-19 pandemic.

-- [Summer Camp] Respect all areas of the camp that are considered off limits and not leave the campgrounds unless it is part of the program and under staff supervision
+- Respect all areas of the camp that are considered off limits and not leave the campgrounds unless it is part of the program and under staff supervision.

-- Talk to someone if I feel unsafe, or if I need help with anything (including following rules or instructions).
+- Talk to someone if I feel unsafe, or if I need help with anything (including understanding and following rules or instructions).
+Utilize the health team (community care and medical staff) when needed.

 - Have lots of FUN, a positive attitude, and always try to have a GREAT time.